Hundreds of migrants protest at Budapest station, want to go to Germany

 CONFOUNDED

-Twenty-six European countries have eliminated border controls between them under the EU's Schengen program, leaving no effective mechanism in place to enforce the ban on undocumented migrants traveling within the bloc.
+Twenty-six European countries have eliminated border controls between them under the EU's Schengen programme, leaving no effective mechanism in place to enforce the ban on undocumented migrants travelling within the bloc.

 Germany says that despite its decision to accept asylum applications from Syrians who first arrive elsewhere in the EU, other states in the bloc should continue to demand migrants register and remain where they first arrive.